Views

 User ID that can see the view tab (unique hex value found on the Users configuration page).

-You can change the layout of a view by using a different view type.
-The default is masonry.
+You can change the layout of a view in YAML by using a different view type.
+The default is section.

 Example